gifford-lab/DeepLigand/README.md

 ## Environment setup

+#### Prerequisites

+- R > 3.3
+- CUDA 8.0 with cudnn 5.1

+#### Conda environment
-We provide a [Conda](https://docs.conda.io/en/latest/) environment in which all necessary Python packages have been installed.
-To create and activate this enviroment:
+With the above prerequisites installed, install and activate a [Conda](https://docs.conda.io/en/latest/) environment with all necessary Python packages by:

 ```
 conda env create -f environment.yml